-- It's also available as Normal (Zip) and Portable (Zip) versions.
+- It's available as Installer and Portable versions.

-Download the application for Windows 7, Windows 8 or Windows 10
+Download the app for Windows 7, Windows 8, Windows 10

 Big thanks to the makers of Noizio for the sounds and images, they deserve all the credit for those.
 Go and check them out if you've got a Mac!